 Accident reporting is done online by relevant NCC staff.
+Injuries to park staff would be recorded here alongside relevant first aid given.

 There will be times when the Parks Officer is lone working, which cannot be avoided.
 To minimise risk for these occasions, staff are issued with a mobile phone and, if requested, a personal attack alarm.
 Emergency contact details are kept for staff and volunteers in the event of an accident.